 *** If you are interested in serving on the Profile Committee- designing survey, planning and conducting congregational meetings, analyzing results of parish input, and writing a parish and rector profiles for approval by the Vestry, also send names to Mary.

 At its Vestry retreat on November 8 and 9, 2013, the Vestry drafted a prayer for its work over these next many months.
 We invite you to join us in this prayer,

-Gracious and merciful God, who has guided The Church of the Redeemer throughout our life together, we pray for courage, wisdom, guidance and faith and that you bless us in finding a new Rector, removing our anxieties, celebrating the moment, and increasing our vibrant ministry.
-In the name of Jesus, who nurtures and supports us in doing your work.
+Gracious and merciful God, who guides The Church of the Redeemer in our life together, we pray for courage, wisdom, and faith during our time of transition.
+Bless and guide us in finding a new Rector.
+Help us to let go of our anxieties, celebrate the moment, and increase our vibrant ministry.
+In the name of Jesus, who nurtures and supports us.
 Amen.

 Mary H. DeKuyper,

 From the Vestry Meeting of October 15, 2013